Transmission/Communication Medium or Channel:

 • It is the least expensive type of local-area network (LAN) cable.

-• Most of networks today contain some part of twisted-pair cabling at some point along the network.
+• Most networks today contain some part of twisted-pair cabling at some point along the network.

 Disadvantages:

-• TPC is limited in distance, bandwidth, and data rate.
+• TPC is limited in distance, bandwidth, and data transmission rate.

-• Low durability cable and hence must be maintained at regular interval.
+• Low durability cable, and hence must be maintained at regular intervals.

-• UTP requires proper grounding at both the ends.
+• UTP requires proper grounding at both ends.

 • STP cable is heavier and costlier.